Qantas caused ripples in Aussie frequent flyer circles yesterday with news of a one-off Qantas A380 flight to Orlando, Florida, in January 2020.

 With any luck, the passengers will find themselves on one of the freshly refurbished Qantas A380s.
 In frequent flyer forums late yesterday, there were a couple of speculative reasons for the flight coming up.

 Another points plane?

 Firstly, could Qantas be putting on another points plane?
 This would follow hot on the heels of a points plane up to Narita in October 2019.
-The Orlando flights are running over the January school holiday period in Australia and would prove popular with points rich Australian parents keen to take their brood to Disneyland and Universal Studios for a few days.
-But imagine, dear reader, a 20 hour flight in an A380 economy cabin full of kids hyped up over a trip to Disney World… not necessarily a pleasant experience.
+The Orlando flights are running over the January school holiday period in Australia and would prove popular with points rich Australian parents keen to take their brood to Disney World and Universal Studios for a few days.
+But imagine, dear reader, a 20-hour flight in an A380 economy cabin full of kids hyped up over a trip to Disney World… not necessarily a pleasant experience.

 Secondly, Qantas could be experimenting with a tag flight in the USA.
 Given it’s the holidays, there is possibly enough demand out of Australia to run the flight on a seasonal basis.